Sterling Warriors: Football

-Football at Sterling comes off the 2009 season with a fourth-place finish in the conference and a 6–4 record.
-Chuck Lambert is the program's current head coach, succeeding his brother Andy, the new coach at Southern Nazarene, Okla.
+Reggie Langford is the program's current head coach.
 Notable former athletes include actor Clarence Gilyard.

 During the 1905 season, the Coleman Company set up temporary gas-powered lighting for a night game against Fairmount College (now called Wichita State University).
 It was the first night football game played west of the Mississippi River.
 Fairmount won the game 24–0.